 - Collect data on the impact of FBT and CBT-E training on service users – access to evidence based treatment.

-- Develop a NCP-ED website resource for professional and service user access.
+- Develop a NCP-ED website and associated App resource for professional and service user access.

 - Develop service user information sheets on key aspects of eating disorders including bibliotherapy list for self-help.